wavefrontHQ/docs/pages/doc/kubernetes_troubleshoot.md

 ## Troubleshoot Bottlenecks

 The data ingestion pipeline is not able to handle the traffic that's coming from your Kubernetes environment.
-This problem is especially noticable in environments with high cardinality or bursty traffics
+This problem is especially noticeable in environments with high cardinality or bursty traffics

 You can address this problem in several ways, and might find that combining solutions works best.